 Agape Café.
 In January 2012, Pastor Sergio Camacho and several members of OUMC's Latino Ministry started serving breakfast every Sunday morning to homeless people in the area around our church.
 Since Easter 2012, we've served breakfast in OUMC's Fellowship Hall at 7:30am every Sunday.
 Those who come aren't just homeless people, but include residents of our neighborhood.
-If you would like to participate by preparing, serving or donating food, please see Sharyl Lewis!
+We welcome your participation, whether it be by preparing, serving or donating food.

 Orangethorpe United Methodist Preschool was founded in 1973.
 It serves as a bridge between the church and the community.
 This link is reinforced by providing an educational experience for children and is a support group for parents within a Christian environment.
 The preschool provides an opportunity for the church to work with state and local agencies.
 It is licensed by the State Department of Social Services for a maximum of 69 children per day.
 OUMPS is open Monday through Friday from 7:00am to 6:00pm.